-- Discovery phase, including process maps for all SWR processes in the service review (target completion by July 2017)
+- Discovery phase, including process maps for all SWR processes in the service review (July 2017)

-- Analysis and identification phases, including an alternative service delivery assessment (target completion by September 2017)
+- Analysis and identification phases, including an alternative service delivery assessment (September 2017)

-- Interim report containing options for service delivery and high level improvements identified to date (target completion September 2017)
+- Interim report containing options for service delivery and high level improvements identified to date (September 2017)

-- Final report containing recommendations for a service delivery method and process improvements including budget impacts (being presented at May 28, 2018 Council meeting)
+- Final report containing recommendations for a service delivery method and process improvements including budget impacts (presented at May 28, 2018 Council meeting)

 - Implementation report containing implementation and/or transition plans for service review recommendations (timeline to be determined).